In effect since Aug 2, 2026

-While high-risk system obligations under Annex III have been deferred to December 2, 2027 via the Digital Omnibus amendment, Article 50 transparency requirements are unchanged and apply August 2, 2026.
-Any AI agent interacting with humans must disclose it is AI.
+Article 50 transparency obligations took effect August 2, 2026.
+Any AI agent interacting with users must now disclose it is AI.
+High-risk system obligations under Annex III have been deferred to December 2, 2027 via the Digital Omnibus amendment.
 Gateplex's audit trail and transparency reporting supports Article 50 compliance today.

 Article 50: Aug 2, 2026 · Annex III: Dec 2, 2027 Turnkey Technical Control for EU AI Act Articles 12 and 14